Alcohol Withdrawal Management

 Resolution of Withdrawal

-For most individuals, withdrawal symptoms peak within the first 48–72 hours and gradually improve.
+For most individuals, withdrawal symptoms peak within 48-72 hours and gradually improve.
+Early symptoms may resolve within 5-7 days, though energy, sleep, and mood may take longer to normalize.

 Acute Alcohol Withdrawal Management

+Before beginning alcohol withdrawal management, clinicians assess several factors to determine the appropriate treatment setting.
 Early treatment reduces the risk of seizures, delirium tremens, and other complications.

-Step 1: Risk Screening and Monitoring
+Risk Screening and Monitoring

 Screening Tools

-PAWSS (Prediction of Alcohol Withdrawal Severity Scale)
+PAWSS (Prediction of Alcohol Withdrawal Severity Scale): Identifies patients at risk for severe withdrawal.

 Monitoring Tools

-CIWA-Ar (Clinical Institute Withdrawal Assessment for Alcohol – Revised) measures withdrawal severity
+CIWA-Ar (Clinical Institute Withdrawal Assessment for Alcohol – Revised)

 SAWS (Short Alcohol Withdrawal Scale) evaluates objective signs and patient-reported symptoms